Dane Nielsen: South Sydney Rabbitohs

 On 25 January 2016, Nielsen returned to Australia, signing a two-year contract with South Sydney.
 He also played in the NSW Cup for the Rabbitohs feeder club, the North Sydney Bears.
-Nielsen made his debut for the club in round 8, playing in the centres in the 30-8 win against the Brisbane Broncos.
+Nielsen made his debut for the club in round 8, playing in the centres in the 30–8 loss to the Brisbane Broncos.

-In January 2017, he was sent home from South Sydney training after turning up “looking worse for wear”, after an alleged drunken night out.
+In January 2017, he was sent home from South Sydney training after turning up "looking worse for wear", after an alleged drunken night out.
 He played most of the first half of the season for the North Sydney Bears with the likes of Alex Johnston, Bryson Goodwin, Aaron Gray, Hymel Hunt, Robert Jennings, Siosifa Talakai, Cody Walker and even backrower Tyrell Fuimaono obtaining positions in the centres and on the wings.

 Later career

 On 21 July 2017, English side Featherstone Rovers offered Nielsen a contract which he agreed to in principle but the deal fell through due to visa issues.
 On 23 July 2017, Nielsen signed on to play with the Mackay Magpies, returning to club that he played with in 2015.

 On 28 March 2018, it was revealed that Nielsen had been sacked by Group 9 side Junee Diesels without playing a single game for the club.
 Nielsen was reportedly terminated after an alleged wild night out in Junee.
-Junee club president Simon Vanzanten spoke to the media saying “We don’t take it very lightly at all and if it was something that was minor everyone gets one chance, but we’ve drawn a line in the sand, “After a few things that happened with the club over the past couple of years we have come on board to make sure we have a club for my kids and for the future.
+Junee club president Simon Vanzanten spoke to the media saying "We don’t take it very lightly at all and if it was something that was minor everyone gets one chance, but we’ve drawn a line in the sand, "After a few things that happened with the club over the past couple of years we have come on board to make sure we have a club for my kids and for the future.
 We can’t put up with that sort of stuff".